Your personal health information is a valuable resource to you, your family and the health care professionals who provide your treatment and care.

 How to Request a Birth Certificate or Death Certificate

-Adventist Hinsdale Hospital does not provide copies of birth or death certificates.
+AMITA Health Adventist Medical Center Hinsdale does not provide copies of birth or death certificates.
 For information about how to obtain a copy of a birth or death certificate, please contact the DuPage County Health Department at (630) 682-7400 or visit the following links:

 DuPage County Birth Certificates